Dodgers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers will take on Andrew Vaughn and the Chicago White Sox at Dodger Stadium in the first of a three-game series, Tuesday at 10:10 PM ET.
+Freddie Freeman and the Los Angeles Dodgers will see Mike Clevinger on the mound for the Chicago White Sox on Wednesday at 10:10 PM ET.

-Oddsmakers list the Dodgers as -227 moneyline favorites, while giving the underdog White Sox +180 moneyline odds to win.
-The contest's total is set at 8.5 runs.
+The White Sox are listed as +225 moneyline underdogs in this matchup with the favorite Dodgers (-275).
+The total is 8.5 runs for the contest (with -105 odds on the over and -115 odds on the under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.